Working in the Forecasting Detail Page

 Growth Statistics

-Compares projected results to prior periods.
+This view compares projected results to prior periods.

 Balancing Accounts

-Shows the projected balances for the two accounts set up as balancing accounts.
+This view shows the projected balances for the two accounts set up as balancing accounts.

 Key Rate Tie

-Shows the projected rates feeding into the key rate tie formula for applicable accounts.
+This view shows the projected rates feeding into the key rate tie formula for applicable accounts.

 Multiple Accounts

-This view allows a selection of one Data Item at a time, and then the view updates to show the projected value across multiple accounts.
+This view allows a selection of one data item at a time, and then the view updates to show the projected value across multiple accounts.

 Multiple Organizations

-This view allows a selection of one Data Item at a time, and then the view updates to show the projected value across multiple organizations.
+This view allows a selection of one data item at a time, and then the view updates to show the projected value across multiple organizations.

 Multiple Organizations & Accounts

-This view allows a selection of one Data Item and one time frame at a time, and then the view updates to show the projected value across multiple accounts and in multiple organizations.
+This view allows a selection of one data item and one time frame at a time, and then the view updates to show the projected value across multiple accounts and in multiple organizations.

 Comparison